-Indicators of Physical Abuse

-Bruises:

-- Commonly on the head but also on the ear, neck or soft areas (abdomen, back and buttocks) - Defensive wounds commonly on the forearm, upper arm, back of the leg, hands or feet - Clusters of bruises on the upper arm, outside of the thigh or on the body - Bruises with dots of blood under the skin - A bruised scalp and swollen eyes from hair being pulled violently - Bruises in the shape of a hand or object - Bruises on non-mobile babies.
+Indicators of Physical Abuse Indicators of Emotional Abuse Bruises: 1.
+Commonly on the head but also on the ear, neck or soft areas (abdomen, back and buttocks) 5.
+Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person 2.
+Defensive wounds commonly on the forearm, upper arm, back of the leg, hands or feet 6.
+Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what 3.
+Clusters of bruises on the upper arm, outside of the thigh or on the body 7 they say or how they communicate 4.
+Bruises with dots of blood under the skin 7.
+Age or developmentally inappropriate expectations being imposed on children.
+5. A bruised scalp and swollen eyes from hair being pulled violently These may include interactions that are beyond a child's developmental capability as well as 6.
+Bruises in the shape of a hand or object overprotection and limitation of exploration and learning or 7.
+Burns or scalds: Bruises on non-mobile babies. preventing the child from participating in normal social interaction 1.
+Can be from hot liquids, hot objects, flames, chemicals, or 8.
+A child seeing or hearing the ill-treatment of another 2. electricity These may be on the hands, 9.
+Serious bullying (including cyberbullying) back, shoulders or buttocks.
+Scalds in particular may be on lower limbs, both arms and/or 10.
+Causing a child to feel frightened or in danger 3. both legs A clear edge to the burn or 11.
+Exploitation or corruption of children. scald 12.
+Lack confidence 4.
+Sometimes in the shape of an implement, for example, a 13.
+Struggle to control strong emotions 5. circular cigarette burn Multiple burns or scalds.
+14. Struggle to make or maintain relationships Bite marks: 15.
+Display behaviour that is 1.
+Usually oval or circular in shape inappropriate to their stage of development (for example not being able to play, developing 2.
+Visible wounds, indentations or bruising from individual teeth. language late or using language you may not expect of a child their age.
+Fractures or broke Fractures or broken bones: 1.
+Fractures to the ribs or the leg bones in babies 16.
+Struggle to control strong emotions or have extreme 2.
+Multiple fractures or breaks at different stages of healing outbursts

-Burns or scalds:

-- Can be from hot liquids, hot objects, flames, chemicals, or electricity - These may be on the hands, back, shoulders or buttocks.
-Scalds in particular may be on lower limbs, both arms and/or both legs - A clear edge to the burn or scald - Sometimes in the shape of an implement, for example, a circular cigarette burn - Multiple burns or scalds.

-Bite marks:

-- Usually oval or circular in shape - Visible wounds, indentations or bruising from individual teeth.

-Fractures or broken bones:

-- Fractures to the ribs or the leg bones in babies - Multiple fractures or breaks at different stages of healing - Risks and vulnerability factors - Physical abuse can happen in any family, but babies and children who have a disability are at a higher risk of suffering physical abuse (Jones et al, 2012).
+- 3. Risks and vulnerability factors - 4.
+Physical abuse can happen in any family, but babies and children who have a disability are at a higher risk of suffering physical abuse (Jones et al, 2012).